StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 <p id="sign-up">
   <strong>Sign up:</strong>
   Please note that the number of participants is limited to 30, on a first come first served base!
-Sign up will open on April 25 and remain open until May 8 or until seats are filled! <a href="https://survey.su.se/Survey/49806">Please click here to sign up for the workshop.</a>
+Sign up will open on November 11 and remain open until December 2 or until seats are filled! <a href="https://survey.su.se/Survey/placeholder">Please click here to sign up for the workshop.</a>

 </p>